-Throughout 2021/22 the Fire Authority has maintained, reviewed and improved its system of internal control in a number of ways.
+Throughout 2022/23 the Fire Authority has maintained, reviewed and improved its system of internal control in a number of ways.
 In particular:

 - a.
 The Authority continues to monitor expenditure for all capital schemes; - b.
 Ongoing review of the Authority's employment policies is undertaken and, where necessary, policies are modified or created to ensure compliance with all applicable legislation; - c.
 The Service Transformation Programme, which includes Community Risk Management Planning (CRMP) Projects and activities that Service Managers believe will deliver a sustainable service to the community into the future.
 Central to the Programme will be the continued investment in technology and systems to improve back-office efficiency and provide operations with technology to improve service delivery.
 The Programme, which dovetails into the Service's Financial and Service planning processes, will ensure that the appropriate level of control and visibility of all projects, reviews and activities are maintained throughout the lifecycle of the Programme. - d.
-The Service has continued to invest significantly in its Information and Communications Technology and command and control infrastructure. - e.
-The Fire Authority has received and/or adopted: - Statement of Accounts 2020/21; - Annual Plan 2021/22; - Annual Audit Letter 2020/21; - Budget Monitoring reports; - Service Measures Performance reports; - The Service Plan 2021/25, strategy and budget. - f.
+The Service has continued to invest significantly in its Information and Communications Technology and command and control infrastructure. - The Fire Authority has received and/or adopted: - Statement of Accounts 2021/22: - Annual Plan 2022/23: - Annual Audit Letter 2021/22; - Budget Monitoring reports; - Service Measures Performance reports; - The Service Plan 2021/25, strategy and budget. - f.
 The Fire Authority's Service Management Team of officers carries out a continuous assessment of the implementation of policies and procedures throughout the organisation, including following up on progress made towards last year's Improvement Plan. - g.
 Internal audits have been undertaken with several planned reviews of systems and internal control procedures across a range of functions in the Fire Authority.
 Each review contains an opinion on the internal controls in place and any weaknesses result in recommendations for improvement, which are agreed and implemented by management.
 Progress against these recommendations is monitored by the Risk Management Group, with regular reports to the Service Management Team and to the Standards, Audit and Performance Committee.

 - h.
-Audits completed by Internal Audit during 2021/22 related to:
+Audits completed by Internal Audit during 2022/23 related to:

-- Payroll System;
+- Finance Creditors;

-- Financial System Review;
+- Finance Main Ledger:

+- Finance Sundry Debtors;

-- Risk Management and Business Continuity;
+- Management and Statistical Data;

-- Corporate Governance and;
+- Procurement;

-- Follow Up of Recommendations.
+- Risk Management.

-Based on the work undertaken and management responses received, the Head of Internal Audit has offered reasonable assurance for the 2021/22 year that the Authority's framework for governance, risk management and internal control processes is sound and working effectively.
+Based on the work undertaken and management responses received, the Head of Internal Audit has offered reasonable assurance for the 2022/23 year that the Authority's framework for governance, risk management and internal control processes is sound and working effectively.

-Generally, risks are well managed and 2021/22 has continued to see progress in the embedding of key business system changes.
+Generally, risks are well managed and 2022/23 has continued to see progress in the embedding of key business system changes.
 Whilst there are no known concerns around the IT environment, this aspect has not been reviewed in the current year.

-Internal Audit will be conducting audits in the following areas during 2022/23:
+Internal Audit will be conducting audits in the following areas during 2023/24: